epccs/RPUftdi/Hardware/Testing/readme.md

 ## USB Power Up

 Plug a header (or jumper) onto the +5V pin so that IOREF is jumpered to +5V.
+Plug in a jumper from TX to RX pins, which normaly go to the MCU board.

 On Linux use the dmesg command to see latest device mesages then plug the USB input to a powered hub that was previously connected and use dmesg to verify that the new USB port shows up.
 Then use picocom to connect to it.